Staff

 In addition to her role at NHMC, Daiquiri is the Co-founder at Neta Collab, a digital-first branding and marketing agency dedicated to social justice, the Vice President at the Joey Ryan Foundation, and Chairwoman for the Latinas in Tech DC Metro Chapter.
 A proud alumna of Arizona State University and The George Washington University School of Law, Daiquiri enjoys lazy Sundays with her partner, José, and her dog Lupita.

 Felicia Mora delegates the planning and logistics of the National Hispanic Media Coalition’s events from inception to completion.
-Over the past few years she has assisted in rebranding and improving the structure and coordination of NHMC’s events.
+Over the past six years she has assisted in rebranding and improving the structure and coordination of NHMC’s events.
+From casting and producing the Latinx Stream Showcase, to coordinating multiple timelines and schedules for the 20+ year old Series Scriptwriters Program, to connecting and coordinating directly with A-List talent for the Impact Awards Gala.

 Felicia is a fourth-generation Angeleno.
-She is the first in her family to graduate from college and is currently pursuing a Master’s Degree at Cal State LA in Chicanx/Latinx Studies.
+She attended Cal State Fullerton receiving her degree in American Studies with a minor in Art, and is the first in her family to graduate from college.
+Felicia enjoys ceramics and attending as many local/community events when she can.
 She is a proud Chicanx/Native/Filipinx-American, human-parent, and cat mom.

 Randy Abreu, a dedicated lawyer hailing from The Bronx, NY, is passionate about media, tech policy, and social justice.
 His professional background includes serving as a Legislative Assistant and Policy Director for U.S. Rep. Alexandria Ocasio-Cortez and working as an advisor in the U.S. Department of Energy under President Barack Obama.
 Randy’s expertise in media and tech policy first took root during his summer fellowship with NHMC and has since flourished through his numerous publications on vital topics such as the digital divide, race and ethnic inequality, and critical information needs.